-Photo Voice Club for children and training of key persons in community festival organisation: In partnership with VICAS, the Photo Voice Club for children at the Kong Long Klong Primary School in Gia Lai province was organised.
+Photo Voice Club for children and training of key persons in the community festival organisation: In partnership with VICAS, the Photo Voice Club for children at the Kong Long Klong Primary School in Gia Lai province was organised.
 This club activity offered local children an opportunity to learn to use the camera, to observe the practice of heritage music and other cultural heritage in their village, and to express their understanding, appreciation, and interest in the community heritage through their photography.
 The club attracted 21 children, of which 9 are girls.
 After learning the techniques and methods with a photography instructor and participating in other club activities, the children were given cameras to work on their own photography projects.
 Their photos were selected and presented at the community festival in February 2020.

-At the same time, 19 key persons from the Kong Long Klong commune were given training on how to organise local festival.
+At the same time, 19 key persons from the Kong Long Klong commune were given training on how to organise the local festival.
 This was part of the preparation for the Kong Long Klong community festival in February 2020.

 Community heritage festival in Gia Lai: In Feb 2020, VICAS together with the communities and authorities of Kông Lơng Khơng commune of K’bang district organised a community heritage festival.
-K’bang is the home district of Mơ H’ra, where VICAS have worked with the communities on multiple activities focusing on heritage space building, training in community heritage management and festival organisation, and where VIRI has supported local community with heritage tourism development.
-Prior to this festival, in the second half of 2019, 19 key persons (7 female, 12 male) from the Kong Long Klong commune were given training on how to organise local festival.
-The festival was originally planned to take place at the communal building that house the community heritage exhibition.
-The preparation process lasted several months, and the final location was decided to be at the district sport field to accommodate a large number of attendants.
+K’bang is the home district of Mơ H’ra, where VICAS has worked with the communities on multiple activities focusing on heritage space building, training in community heritage management and festival organisation, and where VIRI has supported local community with heritage tourism development.
+Prior to this festival, in the second half of 2019, 19 key persons (7 female, 12 male) from the Kong Long Klong commune were given training on how to organise the local festival.
+The festival was originally planned to take place at the community building that house the community heritage exhibition.
+The preparation process lasted several months, and the final location was decided to be at the district sports field to accommodate a large number of attendants.